Hessam-Emami/Block-Fetcher_UDF_FLOW_MVVM_Pagination/README.md

 # Block Fetcher

-Block Fetcher is a simple app that shows nearby places to the user, It's a Foursquare clone, CafeBazaar's coding assignment
+Block Fetcher is a simple app that shows nearby places to the user, It's a Foursquare clone.

 # Screenshots